-On this site, you will find a couple of up-to date plots showing the history and the properties of meteorites with orbits.
-Feel free to use these plots for non-commercial outreach and conference talks, as long as you attribute them to this site (e.g., “Provided by M. M. M. Meier, Meteorite Orbits .info” – feel free to remove the attribution in the plots if you attribute otherwise), but do not use them for scientific publications without my consent.
+On this site, you can find a couple of up-to date plots showing the history and the properties of meteorites with orbits.
+Feel free to use these plots for outreach and conference talks, as long as you attribute them properly to this site (e.g., “Provided by meteoriteorbits.info” – you can remove the pseudo-watermark in the plots if you attribute otherwise), but do not use them for scientific publications without my written consent.
+Note that these plots are not (yet) automatically generated and might thus take some time to update.

 During the 20th century, the addition of new meteorites with photographic orbits happened at a rate of about once per decade.
-In the early 21st century, there has been a notable increase, with up to three meteorites per year (Fig. 1).
+In the early 21st century, there has been a notable increase, with up to four meteorites per year (Fig. 1).
 Note that this figure is incomplete (at least for the last few years), as some meteorite falls for which orbits have been determined have not yet been published.